 All team captains, members, boat owners and all other participants are responsible to determine that their craft is sea-worthy, and are advised and encouraged to be familiar with the current local weather conditions and forecasts to determine if conditions permit the safety of the boat, crew, anglers and guests to proceed to depart to sea and return in a safe and prudent manner.

 16) Additional Skill Levels: There will be six optional daily skill levels, three of which are based on a progressive method—you must enter Level 1 to be eligible for Level 2, Level 2 to be eligible for Level 3, and so on.
-It is not mandatory to enter Levels 1, 2 and 3 to be able to enter the $100 Winner Take All or the $100 Daily.
+It is not mandatory to enter Levels 1, 2 and 3 to be able to enter the $100 Winner Take All (pays 100%), the $100 Daily (pays 33.33% on each of the three days) or the $200 Single Biggest Fish pays 50%/30%/20%.

 Level 1: $250.00, Pays: 50%-1st place / 30%-2nd place / 20%-3rd place; Level 2: $500.00, Pays: 50%-1st place / 30%-2nd place / 20%-3rd place; Level 3: $1,000, Pays: 50%-1st place / 30%-2nd place / 20%-3rd place. *The tournament will retain 12% of additional skill levels to be applied to tournament expenses.
 If only 2 teams qualify in Levels 1, 2 & 3, then the split is 60%/40% and if only one team qualifies, then the winner takes all (100%).